...

 Basal Metabolic Rate (BMR)

-• BMR stands for basal metabolic rate, the number of calories you burn by just existing.
-Your BMR is based on your age, sex, height, weight, and whether or not you’re pregnant (even if you’re still in the first trimester).
+• BMR is the short form for basal metabolic rate.
+It is the number of calories your body burns by simply existing.
+Your BMR depends on your age, sex, height, weight, and if you are pregnant, even in the early stages.

 How to calculate your TDEE manually

-The Harris-Benedict equation was developed in the early 1900s by W.O.
+The Harris-Benedict equation came about in the early 1900s.
+W.O.
 Taylor and H.R.
-Benedict as a method for calculating the BMR of people based on their gender, age, and weight (or height).
-It’s still used today because it provides an accurate estimation of BMR for many people—although several other equations are available if this one doesn’t work for you.
+Benedict created it.
+This equation helps calculate BMR based on gender, age, and weight (or height).
+It remains popular for its accuracy for many.
+However, other equations are also available if this doesn’t suit you.

 To use this equation: